 Pay cuts, reduced working hours, lay-offs, etc. have become a part of post-recession life.
 If you’re finding it difficult to make ends meet, then working as a medical transcriptionist from home is a wonderful way to earn a supplemental income.
 It’s also a great way for retirees to make some money in case their retirement savings have fallen short of expectations.

 Even the biggest of driving buffs will not be a fan of jostling through peak hour traffic snarls.
-Who wants to waste time and energy traveling to office every day if they have the option of just walking to the other room to start their work-day?
+Who wants to waste time and energy traveling to the office every day if they have the option of just walking to the other room to start their work-day?
 One of the biggest benefits of working from home as a medical transcriptionist is that your day-to-day commuting will be zilch.
 However, you may still need to go out there and meet with the clients from time to time depending on the kind of deal you’ve got with them.

 Having a portable career like medical transcription is especially beneficial for military spouses.
-Military lifestyle makes it impossible for the other halves of many service men and women to have a career.
+Military lifestyle makes it impossible for the other halves of many servicemen and women to have a career.
 However, working from home as a medical transcriptionist provides them an opportunity to have a steady career as they can take it with them wherever they go!

-How to Become a Medical Transcriptionist:
+How to Become a Medical Transcriptionist

 Now that you are aware of all the perks of working from home as a medical transcriptionist, you may want to know how you can break into the field.

-Once you are through with your medical transcriptionist course, start looking for opportunities that allow you to work from home.
+Once you are through with your medical transcriptionist course, start looking for opportunities that allow you to work-from-home.
 Learn how to make use of the Internet to market yourself, connect with people in the industry, and find leads!

 Nancy is a 35-year old stay at home mom of two.
 She worked as a medical assistant for five years before taking a break to be with her children.
-Her experience as a medical assistant gave her valuable insights in to the medical transcription industry, which she likes to share with others through her writing.
+Her experience as a medical assistant gave her valuable insights into the medical transcription industry, which she likes to share with others through her writing.
 Medical transcription training often finds mention in her writings.
-Being an SAHM, Nancy is a huge exponent of online vocational training programs that provide women like her the power to be their own boss.
+Being a SAHM, Nancy is a huge exponent of online vocational training programs that provide women like her the power to be their own boss.
 Her other interests include gardening and baking.
 She stays with her husband and two daughters.